 Security and safety within your own home should be paramount and an intercom, or better still a video entry system will help you to deal with any of the concerns you have regarding the answering of your door to strangers.

-Once satisfied who the visitor is, the home owner can then grant access to the property with the ability to release the electronic door lock remotely without having to attend.
+Once satisfied with who the visitor is, the homeowner can then grant access to the property with the ability to release the electronic door lock remotely without having to attend.

-An intercom system can be a key component for your business by helping to stop uninvited personnel from gaining access into your building or property.
+An intercom system can be a key component for your business by helping to stop uninvited personnel from gaining access to your building or property.

-An intercom allows you to speak with visitors before letting them enter giving you control on whether you grant the individual access.
+An intercom allows you to speak with visitors before letting them enter giving you control over whether you grant the individual access.

-Systems can have multiple call points at the different entrances to your property, and can call multiple different handsets locations within the building depending on who the individual has come to visit.
+Systems can have multiple call points at the different entrances to your property and can call multiple different handset locations within the building depending on whom the individual has come to visit.

 Access Control integration can also reduce any risk to your employees or your property from unwanted visitors.

-The systems usually comprise of either has a button or cord for raising an alarm.
+The systems usually comprise either a button or cord for raising an alarm.